TheTrustedComputer/Make-Seven/README.md

 |  -  |  -  |  -  |  -  |  -  |  -  |  -  |
 |  -  |  -  |  -  |  -  |  -  |  -  |  -  |

 The letters A through G indicate the column index, and hyphens and equal signs mark unoccupied cells available for both 1's and 2's, and  3's, respectively.
-Furthermore, there are 8 possible ways to add 7, given the numbers 1, 2, and 3.
+Although not shown in the table, the 1's and 2's can go where the 3's go.
+There are 8 possible ways to add 7, given the numbers 1, 2, and 3.

 1. 1+1+1+1+1+1+1
 2. 2+1+1+1+1+1